clementlefevre/MachineLearning2/README.md

 - scrap profile from SO users
 - use openCV for face detection and eyes alignment.
-- implement Fisher face detection from Philipp Wagner facerec project.
+- implement gender detection detection with Fisherface detection from Philipp Wagner facerec project

 Use the conda distro if you wan't to avoid a world of pain.